Khris Davis' 2-run homer leads Athletics to sweep of Yankees

 New York catcher Gary Sanchez was written into the lineup after going through pregame work to test his tender groin, an injury from Thursday night.

-Yankees right-hander Luis Cessa (0-1) allowed four runs on five hits in four innings, struck out four and walked in his first major league start and second appearance.
+Yankees right-hander Luis Cessa (0-1) allowed four run and five hits in four innings, struck out four and walked in his first start this year and second appearance.

 TRAINER'S ROOM